The name of this organization shall be the “Institute of Nuclear Materials Management”, hereinafter referred to as the INMM.

 The Executive Committee shall serve as the governing body of the INMM, and have full authority and responsibility for the supervision, control and direction of the INMM in accordance with these Bylaws.

 The Executive Committee shall be composed of its Officers, its Immediate Past President, and 4 Members-at-large elected from its membership.
-In addition, the Chair (or designee) of each INMM Chapter chartered outside the United States and having 50 or more Regular Members shall be entitled to vote on matters considered by the Executive Committee, but shall not be counted for purposes of a quorum as defined in Article VIII of these Bylaws.
 The President of the INMM shall be the Chair of the Executive Committee.

 a.
 Maintain an INMM Operations Manual.